What You Need To Know About Dog Ticks And How To Protect Your Pet

-Puppies are extra curious.
-They will likely stick their heads into everything outdoors.
-People frequently dismiss dog’s ears as nests for ticks.
+People frequently don’t think of dog’s ears as a spot to check for ticks.
 However, they attach inside of ears just as commonly as any other body part.

 Do you notice your puppy habitually chewing or licking his paws?
 If so, a hidden tick attached to the bottom of his paw or in-between his toes could be the culprit.

 Ticks often attach beneath the tail (particularly at the base) since the surrounding areas are hidden, dark, and damp.